 Physiologic dentistry is the science of using the relaxed position of the muscles of the head and neck to place the jaw in the optimal physiological position for comfort and function.
 It's also used to find the optimal jaw position before restorative dentistry, which greatly increases the longevity of the restorations and effectively treat a TMJ condition.
 Dr. Tompkins has successfully treated TMJ patients with life-altering results.
 These techniques are also utilized to make superior sleep apnea appliances and enhance orthodontic procedures.
 Learn more by visiting our testimonials.

 Most patients will wear a fixed or removable orthotic daily for approximately three to six months, during which time your bite becomes stabilized.
 With your bite stabilized in the optimal position, muscle activity diminishes, allowing the muscles to heal and alleviate painful symptoms.
 At this point some patients find they only have to wear the orthotic at night to relieve them of their TMJ pain, headaches, and facial pain.
-Further treatment options are available if desired.

 Symptoms of TMJ